-Although the tactics of cyber criminals are complex, there are several simple steps which you can take to avoid data leakage.
+Although the tactics of cybercriminals are complex, there are several simple steps you can take to avoid data leakage.
 These sets of 5 modules will explain and give actionable tips on how to protect your digital privacy and prevent data breaches.

-In this module, we will go through those precautions every employee in your organization should take to prevent data breaches.
+In this module, we will go through the precautions every employee in your organization should take to prevent data breaches.

 Be informed about your company’s rules and boundaries.